z-mojomoji/sourcerer-app/README.md

 FAQ
 ===
-### How to process closed source repos?
+### How can I process private repos?
 We process only public repos using GitHub OAuth.
-To process closed source repos you need to run sourcerer app locally.
+To process private repos you need to run sourcerer app locally.
 See [Get started](#get-started) for instructions.
 Sourcerer app sends only statistical information to our servers and never sends code.

-### Why do we need GitHub permissions?
+### Why do you need GitHub permissions?
-We use emails to indetify commits authorship, read orgs access to get list of public repositories that you've contributed to.
-You also need to grant access to read this public information from organization.
+We use emails to identify commit authorship, read orgs access to get list of public repositories that you've contributed to.
+You also need to grant access to read this public information from an organization.

 ### Other questions
 See [sourcerer.io/faq](https://sourcerer.io/faq).